tra/spawnling/README.markdown

 # Spawn

-This plugin provides a 'spawn' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
+This gem provides a 'spawn' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
-This plugin works by creating new database connections in ActiveRecord::Base for the spawned block.
+It works by creating new database connections in ActiveRecord::Base for the spawned block.

-The plugin also patches ActiveRecord::Base to handle some known bugs when using threads (see lib/patches.rb).
+The gem also patches ActiveRecord::Base to handle some known bugs when using threads (see lib/patches.rb).

 ## Installation